-1. For menu planning purposes, when multiple choice menus are served, how are minimums and maximums calculated?
+1. For menu planning purposes, when multiple choice menus are served, how are minimums calculated?

 The NSLP meal pattern establishes daily minimum requirements for fruits, vegetables, grains, meats/meat alternates, and milk (5 required components).
 The SBP meal pattern sets daily minimum requirements for fruits, grains, and milk (3 required components).
-The meal patterns also include weekly ranges (minimums and maximums) for the grains and meat/meat alternate components.
-The weekly maximum levels serve as a guide for menu planners to offer age appropriate meals.
+In addition, the meal patterns also include weekly maximum levels that serve as a guide for menu planners to offer age-appropriate meals.
 However, when monitoring compliance with the grains and meat/meat alternate requirements, the State agency evaluates compliance with the daily and weekly minimum requirements only.

-Daily minimum - example: In grades 9-12 the minimum daily grain requirement is 2 oz eq.
+Daily minimum - example: In grades 9-12, the minimum daily grain requirement for lunch is 2 oz eq.
 So, if a student is offered a choice between pizza with 2 oz eq of grain OR a stir fry with a 1 ounce equivalent of grains, only 1 of those offerings meets the 2 ounce minimum.
 The student would need to have another ounce equivalent offered with the stir fry, such as a side item, in order to meet the daily grains minimum.

-Weekly minimum - example 1: School Food Authority (SFAs) must also offer a weekly menu that meets the weekly minimum requirements for grains and meats/meat alternates.
-For grades K-5 and 6-8, the daily grains minimum is only 1 oz eq and the weekly grains minimum is 8 oz eq.
+Weekly minimum - example 1: School Food Authorities (SFAs) must also offer a weekly menu that meets the weekly minimum requirements for grains and meats/meat alternates.
+For grades K-5 and 6-8, the daily grains minimum for lunch is only 1 oz eq and the weekly grains minimum is 8 oz eq.
 The offering of the minimum of only 1 oz eq daily would only total 5 oz eq across the week.
 So, on some days, schools must offer more than 1 oz eq of grains as a minimum offering.
 The same applies to the weekly minimum amount of meats/meat alternates.

 Weekly minimum - example 2: If a grade K-5 school offers a 1 oz eq grain item (salad) and a 3 oz eq grain item (pizza) every day (and instructs the student to select one option only), the minimum weekly offering is 5 oz eq grain (1 oz eq x 5 days).
-This menu would not meet the required weekly minimum of 8 oz eq.
+This menu would not meet the required weekly minimum for lunch of 8 oz eq.